Fuglsang (manor)

 Fuglsang is a 19th-century manor house now operated by Det Classenske Fideicommis as a cultural centre as an active agricultural estate at Toreby on the island of Lolland, in southeastern Denmark.
 The estate was owned by members of the de Neergaard family from 1819 to 1947.

-The main building serves as a venue for classical concerts and other cultural activities.
+Today, the main building serves as a venue for classical concerts and other cultural activities.
 The cultural centre also includes Fuglsang Art Museum, located in a purpose-built building designed by British architect Tony Fretton.
+The Fuglsang/Priorskov Estate has 1,731 hectares of land.
+It is managed as an active agricultural estate by a trust.

 History

 Early history

 The history of the estate can be tracked back to 1368.
 The original fortified castle was located a few hundred metres further north, where remains can still be seen.
 The location at the edge of marshland where Flintinge Stream mouths in the Guldborgsund Strait, close to the only ford in the area, has made it of strategic importance in the area.

 In the 16th century, Fuglsang was moved to its current location on a larger islet, surrounded by broad moats.
 This building was demolished in 1849 and replaced by a Neoclassical main building.
 The park, still seen today, was also founded at this event.

 Rolf Viggo de Neergaard took over the property from his parents in 1866, but due to fungal attacks on the timber, the only 26-year-old building had to be demolished.
 The current building was built from 1868-69 to the design of his cousin architect Jens G. Zinn who has also designed several buildings at the Holmen Naval Base in Copenhagen.